kanidm/kanidm/book/src/integrations/ldap.md

 As the POSIX password is not equivalent in strength to the primary credentials of Kanidm (which in most cases is multi-factor authentication), the LDAP bind does not grant rights to elevated read permissions.
-All binds have the permissions of "Anonymous" even if the anonymous account is locked.
+All binds have the permissions of "anonymous" even if the anonymous account is locked.

 The exception is service accounts which can use api-tokens during an LDAP bind for elevated read permissions.

+### Filtering Objects

+It is recommended that client applications filter accounts that can authenticate with `(class=account)` and groups with `(class=group)`.

 ## Server Configuration